krishanthisera/istio-certman-poc/README.md

 # istio-certman-poc
-Developing POC for ISTIO with Cert-Manager
+Developing POC for ISTIO with Cert-Manager.

-*Note that the Terraform files required to be optimised since the implementation is focused on the maximum readability for learning*
+*Note that the Terraform implementation required to be optimised since the implementation is focused on the maximum readability for learning*

+*In a scenario where you need to scale the EKS.
+Change the note count.*

+# Dependencies
+1. Terraform
+2. AWS Account

 # How to run -- Deployment
 1. Clone the repo